 The grayscale tells me the following:

-- There are several points which seem to be completely lost into darkness (the trees on the left, right, and middle).
-There does not appear to be a single point which we can say represents the darkest dark.
+- There are several points that seem to be completely lost in darkness (the trees on the left, right, and middle).
+There does not appear to be a single point that we can say represents the darkest dark.
 In the painting, it might be a good idea to pick an area as the darkest dark and then make the other areas a touch lighter.
 For example, you could create a strong contrast by making the darkest point in the painting the tree trunk which is holding the Autumn yellow leaves.

 - Some of the lightest points in the painting are the highlights in the foreground (where dappled light is hitting the grass), the far left part of the sky, and some of the distant, white buildings.